-Typically, when people think of the effect that credit utilization has on credit scores, they often assume that overall utilization is the most important variable.
+Typically, when people think of the effect that credit utilization has on credit scores, they often assume that overall utilization is the only important variable.

 By this assumption, it would be fine to have individual accounts that are maxed out as long as the overall utilization is still low.

-However, we have seen that this is not always true.
+However, we have often seen cases where this is not true.

-For example, sometimes clients with maxed-out credit cards will buy high-limit tradelines in order to reduce their overall utilization ratio, their credit will improve, but once they accomplish this goal, they don’t see the results they were hoping for.
+For example, sometimes a consumer who has maxed-out credit cards may assume that if they reduce their overall utilization ratio, their credit will improve, but once they accomplish this goal, they don’t see the results they were hoping for.

-This means that the individual accounts with high utilization are still weighing heavily on the clients’ credit scores, despite the fact that they have improved their overall utilization.
-In other words, the decrease in the overall utilization ratio did not make much of a difference.
+This implies that the individual accounts with high utilization ratios are still weighing heavily on the consumer’s credit score, despite the fact that consumer has improved their overall credit utilization ratio.
+In other words, the decrease in this person’s overall utilization ratio did not have a significant impact on their credit.

-Cases like this seem to indicate that overall utilization may not play as big a role as traditional wisdom has led us to believe and that the individual utilization ratios may be more important.
+Cases like this seem to indicate that overall utilization may not play as big of a role as traditional wisdom has led us to believe and that the individual utilization ratios may actually be more important to one’s credit.

-This is one of the reasons why we typically suggest that consumers focus on the age of a tradeline rather than the credit limit.
-Although people tend to gravitate toward high-limit tradelines, the age of a tradeline is actually more powerful in most cases, especially considering that lowering one’s overall utilization ratio may not help very much.
+This is one of the reasons why we typically suggest that consumers focus on the age of their accounts rather than their credit limits.
+Although people tend to focus on getting high credit limits, the age and payment history of their accounts is actually more powerful in most cases, especially considering that lowering one’s overall utilization ratio may not help very much.

-Since our tradelines are guaranteed to have utilization ratios that are at or below 15%, this means that at least 85% of that tradeline’s credit limit is available credit.
+Our tradelines are guaranteed to have utilization ratios that are at or below 15%, which means at least 85% of that tradeline’s credit limit is available credit.
 In fact, most of our tradelines typically maintain utilization ratios that are much lower than 15%.

 Before buying tradelines, see where you stand currently by using our tradeline calculator, which automatically calculates your credit utilization ratios for you.
-You can also use the Tradeline Calculator to see how your overall utilization ratio could be affected by adding new tradelines.
+You can also use the calculator to see how your overall utilization ratio could be affected by changing some of the variables.

-Since we have seen that it’s important to keep individual utilization ratios low, one strategy to accomplish this is to make charges on a few different credit cards instead of charging everything to one card.
-Spreading out your charges prevents an excessively high balance from accumulating on any one individual card.
+Since we have seen that it’s important to keep individual utilization ratios low, one strategy to accomplish this is to make your purchases on a few different credit cards instead of charging everything to one card.
+Spreading out your charges helps to prevent an excessively high balance from accumulating on any one individual card.

 If you do spend a lot on one card, it helps to pay off your balance more than once a month.
 If your card reports to the credit bureaus before you have paid off your balance, it will show a higher utilization than if you had paid some or all of the balance down already.